-The Federal Emergency Management Agency (FEMA) provides resources on business continuity planning that can help museums identify the effects resulting from disruption of business functions and processes.
-This resources helps to make decisions about recovery priorities and strategies.
+The Federal Emergency Management Agency (FEMA) provides resources on business continuity planning that can help museums identify the effects resulting from the disruption of business functions and processes.
+These resources help organizations make decisions about recovery priorities and strategies.

 The Institute for Business and Home Safety offers resources designed for small businesses that can be adapted for museums.
 Open for Business: A Disaster Protection and Recovery Planning Toolkit for the Small to Mid-Sized Business (PDF) is a 76-page kit.
 It helps readers assess risk for a variety of natural disasters, conduct a business impact analysis, and develop a recovery plan (with estimated costs).
 It includes a number of worksheets, such as an emergency contact list, a computer hardware and software inventory form, and an insurance coverage discussion form.